p4prathamesh/doc_office/README.md

 # doc_office
-An Application for doctor to keep track of their patients.
+A complete Dentist Application for a clinic

 # Doctor’s office
 An Application for doctor to keep track of their patients.